detekt/detekt/.github/contributing/rule-description-style.md

 When authoring these descriptions, rule developers should keep two different target audiences in mind:
 1. The **documentation string** is generally read by individuals who want to learn about the *rule itself*.
-They might need to compose a Detekt configuration for their codebase, need to understand what the rule is currently checking for in order to extend it, or are just interested in the available Detekt rule sets.
+They might need to compose a detekt configuration for their codebase, need to understand what the rule is currently checking for in order to extend it, or are just interested in the available detekt rule sets.
-2. The **issue description** as well as **code smell messages** are presented to developers whose codebase violates one or more rules that Detekt checked for.
+2. The **issue description** as well as **code smell messages** are presented to developers whose codebase violates one or more rules that detekt checked for.
    This audience is generally less interested in the rule itself.
 Instead, individuals reading these texts will usually expect specific references to *their codebase* and what can be done in order to improve it.